What did the juries hear in the Scott Kuggeleijn case?

 While Kuggeleijn was found guilty in court, academics and sexual violence groups have raised concerns about what the trial revealed about his character - and about how NZ Cricket has handled the matter.

-University of Auckland professor Nicola Gavey, who has specialised in sexual violence issues, wrote in a blog post that the evidence presented in court about the behaviour leading to Kuggeleijn's arrest made it difficult for people who in sexual violence prevention to "sweep the whole thing under the rug".
+University of Auckland professor Nicola Gavey, who has specialised in sexual violence issues, wrote in a blog post that the evidence presented in court about the behaviour leading to Kuggeleijn's arrest made it difficult for people in sexual violence prevention to "sweep the whole thing under the rug".

 She was particularly concerned with NZ Cricket's "wall of silence".

 "A not guilty verdict does not mean there is nothing to account for.
-No one is asking for 'relitigation'.
+No-one is asking for 'relitigation'.
 But doing nothing is not a neutral position.
 When Kuggeleijn appears on the field and the commentators talk up his glory with bat and ball, it's as if his actions off the field have been forgiven and forgotten by the cricketing fraternity."

 Gavey said she was not arguing that Kuggeleijn should never represent his country or that he could not rise above his past.

-"But when a man represents New Zealand in a high-profile sport like cricket or rugby he is automatically elevated to a position of unique status and potential influence in New Zealand society.
+"But when a man represents New Zealand in a high profile sport like cricket or rugby he is automatically elevated to a position of unique status and potential influence in New Zealand society.
 And for that reason, the position carries a reasonable burden of expectation for decent behaviour.
 And an expectation of public accountability when he falls short."

 WHAT SHOULD NZ CRICKET DO?